 Every now and then I get a workbook from a client with numbers in Accounting format.
 If all the numbers are the same length, the currency symbols line up nicely.
-However, if the numbers are different lengths, some of the symbols are a bit off.
+However, if the numbers are different lengths, we have trouble aligning Excel currency symbols.

 For example, in the screen shot below, the $ sign in cell B4 is a bit to the right of the symbol in B5.
 It's not much, but it looks sloppy, and some fonts show the effect more obviously than others.
 I added the blue line to make it easier to see the variations in column B.

 I've spent way too much time trying to fix the problem, with custom formatting, different fonts, and yelling.
 Even fist shaking didn't help -- very odd!

 So, I learned to live with the problem, and tried to convince the client to use Currency format instead.
 The dollar signs aren't supposed to line up in that format, so it's much less stressful.

 Finally, this weekend, after another attempt at lining up the dollar signs, I found the solution to the wobbly Accounting symbols.
 I checked the horizontal alignment for the cells, and discovered that my client had formatted them as Right aligned.

 I clicked the button at the bottom right of the Alignment group on the Ribbon's Home tab, to open the Format Cells dialog box.

 Then, on the Alignment tab, I changed the Horizontal alignment to General, and clicked OK.